 Travel time: 45 minutes by car / 40 minutes by train

-Alcala de Henares is known as a birthplace of one of the most famous Spaniards in history – Miguel de Cervantes (1547-1616), the author of the worldwide-famous novel Don Quixote.
+Alcalá de Henares is famously known as the birthplace of one of Spain’s most celebrated figures – Miguel de Cervantes (1547–1616), the author of the globally renowned novel Don Quixote.

 7. Cuenca